anaybaid-uwaterloo/nas-forms/README.md

 To get started, you would need to have **Node.js**, **Java (JDK 11 or higher)**, and **MongoDB** installed on your local machine.
 I've provided the download links below for reference if needed.

 1. [Download Node.js](https://nodejs.org/) (at least version 14 or higher).
-2. [Download JDK](https://adoptopenjdk.net/) and set up Java environment.
+2. [Download JDK](https://adoptopenjdk.net/) and then set up Java environment.
-3. [Download MongoDB](https://www.mongodb.com/try/download/community) and start a local MongoDB server or use MongoDB Atlas for a cloud database.
+3. [Download MongoDB](https://www.mongodb.com/try/download/community) and then start a local MongoDB server or use MongoDB Atlas for a cloud database.

 ### Cloning the Repository